noelalejandro/Max/NGEcho/README.md

 ## Design Process
 #### Learn
-My process began with research.
-I poured over Julius O. Smith's ["Physical Audio Signal Processing"](https://ccrma.stanford.edu/~jos/pasp/), specifically the sections on Allpass Filters, Feedback Delay Networks (FDN), and the Tapped Delay Line (TDL).
+My process began with research: I poured over Julius O. Smith's ["Physical Audio Signal Processing"](https://ccrma.stanford.edu/~jos/pasp/), specifically the sections on Allpass Filters, Feedback Delay Networks (FDN), and the Tapped Delay Line (TDL).
 These are the essential building blocks of digital reverberation algorithms, and I wanted to understand the math and science behind how they work.
 I implemented this [Allpass Filter](https://github.com/noelalejandro/Max/blob/main/assets/NGEcho/ap_diagram.png) in Max 8 using the Gen~ operator.

 <img src="https://github.com/noelalejandro/Max/blob/main/assets/NGEcho/ap.png" width="50%" height="50%">

 I encapsulated this bit of code, named "gen ap", to be able to duplicate it easily.
 I then created a chain of six Allpass Filters.

 <img src="https://github.com/noelalejandro/Max/blob/main/assets/NGEcho/apchain.png" width="50%" height="50%">

+Here you can see that the delay line lengths (delay time) are mutually prime and span successive orders.
+This is done in order to minimize the overlap of their frequency responses, to inhibit the build up of resonance and beating.

 #### Refine